 Drinking alcohol can negatively affect a man’s semen.

 A systematic review involving 29,914 men suggested that greater alcohol use may lead to lower semen volume.
 Reducing alcohol consumption could therefore help increase semen quality.

 For most women, fertility generally starts to decline in their mid-30s.
 During this period, ovary functioning steadily declines until menopause.
 While it is still possible to conceive during this period, the chances of success are much lower.

 There are currently no natural ways to counteract this fertility decline in women.
-It is possible that maintaining a healthy lifestyle could help delay the onset of the menopause.
+It is possible that maintaining a healthy lifestyle could help

 This will increase the window of fertility.
 However, doctors do not know whether or not this would increase the rate of fertility within this window.

 There are several medical therapies available for people having persistent issues with becoming pregnant.
 Healthcare professionals use these medical therapies to treat about 85–90 percent of fertility cases.

 Many treatments are available for both men and women.
 These include medication and surgery.

 If other therapies are unsuccessful, assisted reproductive technology (ART) is another option.